Skip to content

 Projectid A globally unique identifier for your project.
 Google Cloud documentation

-Learn about additional configuration options for Google BigQuery in the installation guide under "Connector Configuration Options".
+Learn about additional configuration options for Google BigQuery in the Google Cloud documentation.

 • You cannot use multiple Google accounts to authenticate Google BigQuery in DataRobot.
 Once a Google user is authenticated via OAuth, that Google account is used for all the BigQuery data connections for that DataRobot user.